revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-- A Promise emits a single value while Observable can emit multiple values.
+- A Promise emits a single value while an Observable can emit multiple values.
-- So, while handling a HTTP request, a Promise can manage a single response for the same request, but if there are multiple responses to the same request, then we have to use an Observable.
+- So, while handling an HTTP request, a Promise can manage a single response for the same request, but if there are multiple responses to the same request, then we have to use an Observable.

 ```ts
 const promise = new Promise((data) =>{